Information for applicants with A Levels.

-The University welcomes the flexibility allowed by the Accelerated Curriculum, however early presentation for examinations may not always be in the best interest of the student.
+We welcome the flexibility allowed by the Accelerated Curriculum, however, early presentation for examinations may not always be in the best interest of the student.

 This is especially the case if it leads them to achieve lower grades than they might otherwise achieve if examinations were to be taken later.

 We do not intend to use A Level unit grade information either in selection or in offer making.